PreschoolKindergartenFirst Grade

 Chapter 1: The Neuroscience of the 'Slide'

 The human brain is an efficiency machine.
-It operates on a strict 'use it or lose it' policy, a process known as synaptic pruning.
-During the school year, a child's brain builds a dense network of connections related to focus, fine motor control, and logic.
-When summer hits and these specific 'circuits' stop being used, the brain begins to prune them away to save energy for other things-like mastering the art of the backyard water fight.
+It runs on a strict 'use it or lose it' policy, a process known as synaptic pruning.
+During the school year, a child’s brain builds a dense network of connections related to focus, fine motor control, and logic.
+When summer hits and those specific 'circuits' stop getting used, the brain starts pruning them away to save energy for other things, like mastering the art of the backyard water fight.

-The 'Slide' isn't just about forgetting that 2+2=4.
+The 'Slide' isn’t just about forgetting that 2+2=4.
 It’s about losing cognitive stamina.
-When a child stops engaging in structured, focused tasks, they lose the ability to sit still and concentrate.
-This is why we argue in our Hands-On Manifesto that maintaining a tactile connection to learning is vital for long-term development.
+When a child stops engaging in structured, focused tasks, they lose practice at sitting still and concentrating.
+This is why we share in our Hands-On Manifesto that keeping a tactile connection to learning matters for long-term development.

 A conceptual illustration of a child's mind staying active and bright during summer learning.